esphome/esphome-docs/components/lvgl.rst

 ``lvgl.is_idle``
 ****************

-This :ref:`condition <config-condition>` checks if the amount of time specified has passed since the last touch event.
+This :ref:`condition <common_conditions>` checks if the amount of time specified has passed since the last touch event.

 - **timeout** (**Required**, :ref:`templatable <config-templatable>`, int): Amount of :ref:`time <config-time>` expected since the last touch event.